nsobczak/Lyssa-s-Odyssey/README.md

 ## Characters

 - character = lyssa = fighter with a shield or laser saber
-- final boss = vegetarian dragon hashelia throwing (rotten ?) salad
+- final boss = vegetarian dragon hashel throwing (rotten ?) salad
 - Fylgja = name of the spirit in its head
 - killer rabbits ?